The 2018-2019 academic year Lakehead Engineering Competition (LEC2018) will take place November 10th, 2018.

-The Lakehead Engineering Competition is the first annual competition open to undergraduate engineering students of all years and disciplines at Lakehead University.
+The Lakehead Engineering Competition is an annual competition open to undergraduate engineering students of all years and disciplines at Lakehead University.
 Each competitor competes in one category of

 their choosing, related to both design and communication skills.
 As with previous years, the LEC will take place at Lakehead University’s Thunder Bay campus.